Ian Lucas: Parliamentary debate about the murder of Nicolas Churton

 On the 11 April 2019, in a House of Commons adjournment debate he accused North Wales police, the probation service, the community rehabilitation company, the Independent Police Complaints Commission, and the Independent Office for Police Conduct of hiding mistakes about incidents that led to the murder of Nicolas Churton.
-He further alleged that Mark Polin, the Chief Constable for North Wales Police had misled him it.
+He further alleged that Mark Polin, the Chief Constable for North Wales Police had misled him over it.